Prince Albert Victor, Duke of Clarence and Avondale: Death

-Albert Victor's mother, Alexandra, never fully recovered from her son's death and kept the room in which he died as a shrine.
+Albert Victor's mother, Alexandra, never fully recovered from his death and kept the room in which he died as a shrine.
 At the funeral, Mary laid her intended bridal wreath of orange blossom upon the coffin.
-James Kenneth Stephen, Albert Victor's former tutor, refused all food from the day of Albert Victor's death and died 20 days later; he had suffered a head injury in 1886 which left him suffering from psychosis.
-The prince is buried in the Albert Memorial Chapel close to St George's Chapel, Windsor Castle.
-His tomb, by Alfred Gilbert, is "the finest single example of late 19th-century sculpture in the British Isles".
-A recumbent effigy of the Prince in a Hussar uniform (almost impossible to see properly in situ) lies above the tomb.
-Kneeling over him is an angel, holding a heavenly crown.
-The tomb is surrounded by an elaborate railing, with figures of saints.
-The perfectionist Gilbert spent too much on the commission, went bankrupt, and left the country.
-Five of the smaller figures were only completed with "a greater roughness and pittedness of texture" after his return to Britain in the 1920s.
+James Kenneth Stephen, Albert Victor's former tutor, refused all food from the day of his death and died 20 days later; Stephen had suffered a head injury in 1886 that left him prone to psychosis.

+Albert Victor is buried in the Albert Memorial Chapel, close to St George's Chapel, Windsor Castle.
+His tomb, by Alfred Gilbert, is described as "the finest single example of late 19th-century sculpture in the British Isles".
+A recumbent effigy of Albert Victor in a Hussar uniform (almost impossible to see properly in situ) lies above the tomb, over which kneels an angel holding a heavenly crown.
+The tomb is surrounded by an elaborate railing with figures of saints.
+Gilbert, a perfectionist, overspent on the commission, went bankrupt, and left the country.
+Five of the smaller figures were completed only after his return to Britain in the 1920s, with "a greater roughness and pittedness of texture".

-One obituary, written by a journalist who claimed to have attended the majority of Albert Victor's public appearances, stated:
+One obituary, written by a journalist who claimed to have attended most of Albert Victor's public appearances, stated:

 He was little known personally to the English public.
 His absence at sea, and on travels and duty with his regiment, kept him out of the general eye ... at times, there was a sallowness of hue, which much increased the grave aspect ... not only in the metropolis, but throughout the country, somehow, it was always said, 'He will never come to the throne.